FAQs

 Please read this article for more details about this perspective and the research behind it.

-Why do you celebrate Festivals and Seasons?
+Why do you celebrate festivals and seasons?

 These special festivals, or holidays, are integral to the rhythm of life and passing of the seasons.
 In celebrating seasonal holidays, the goal is to develop in the child (and adult) a sense of the rhythm of the seasons and the passage of time, and a sense that there is something bigger than himself.
 Our lives are seasonal as we go through ups and downs and it’s important for us to remember that seasons change and time passes so we are never in a “down season” forever.
 Celebrating the rhythm of the year helps us remember this truth.